 A common misconception by teens is that their posts have been taken down and thus, they no longer exist.
 In reality, posts can be screen shot or shared in such a manner as to keep the post alive and available to prosecute.

 Adolescents should also be aware that the government can subpoena any deleted content, dismissing the incorrect belief that social media posts “disappear.”

-For more information and a thoughtful analysis of whether or not your child should have a social media account, consider reading this article in Parent’s Magazine, Should Your Child Have a Social Media Account?
+For more information and thoughtful analysis of whether or not your child should have a social media account, consider reading this article in Parent’s Magazine, Should Your Child Have a Social Media Account?